cloudblog004/fantasticfoodies/content/en/posts/1829-steps-to-make-award-winning-king-ranch-chicken-casserole.md

 - " water"
 recipeinstructions:
 - "Prep is 20 minutes, but you&#39;ll need 40 minutes to an hour for baking."
 - "Place the chicken into a sauce pan with enough water to cover it.
-Salt &amp; pepper the water well.
+Salt & pepper the water well.
 I like to add some garlic or onion too.
-Bring to a boil &amp; cook for 15 minutes, or until the chicken is cooked through."
+Bring to a boil & cook for 15 minutes, or until the chicken is cooked through."
-- "Set aside &amp; let the chicken cool.
+- "Set aside & let the chicken cool.
 Retain liquid in a bowl.
 When the chicken has cooled shred the meat off of the bone.
-Discard bones &amp; skin."
+Discard bones & skin."
-- "In a frying pan sauté the celery,  mushrooms, &amp; garlic in the butter until tender &amp; fragrant.
+- "In a frying pan sauté the celery,  mushrooms, & garlic in the butter until tender & fragrant.
 This can be done while the chicken cooks."
 - "Transfer the sautéed vegetables to a mixing bowl.
-Add the condensed soup undiluted, chicken, Rotel tomatoes, &amp; red pepper flakes (optional).
+Add the condensed soup undiluted, chicken, Rotel tomatoes, & red pepper flakes (optional).
 Fold the ingredients together."
 - "Prepare an 8x8 pan or similar baking dish.
 Preheat oven to 350°F Fahrenheit."
 - "Dip each corn tortilla into the broth reserved from the chicken.
 Then make a single layer in the pan.
 (As you would for lasagna) Then place 1/2 of the chicken mixture onto the tortillas, spread evenly.
-Repeat steps for another layer of tortillas &amp; mixture."
+Repeat steps for another layer of tortillas & mixture."
 - "Cover with foil and bake for 20 to 30 minutes.
-Then remove foil, sprinkle with cheese &amp; continue to bake for 20 to 30 more minutes or untli center is hot.
+Then remove foil, sprinkle with cheese & continue to bake for 20 to 30 more minutes or untli center is hot.
 Allow to rest for 5 minutes before serving."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe